-This payment solution from Barclays is okay, but not great.
+This card reader solution from Barclays is okay, but not great.

-- Lows: Expensive rates, only accepts Visa and Mastercard.
+- Lows: Only accepts Visa and Mastercard.
 App not frequently updated.
 Refunds cost extra.

 To get started, you fill in Barclaycard Anywhere’s online application (should take about 15 minutes), where after you can order the card reader.
 Download the free app on your mobile device and pair the card reader to your mobile device via Bluetooth – and you are ready to accept cards.

 The Barclaycard Anywhere card reader costs £29 +VAT (one-off purchase, and then it’s yours to keep) with a 1.6% fee being charged for each transaction, plus any separate mobile data charges that may apply for usage of 3G/4G on your phone.
 The transaction fee applies to any Visa, Mastercard and Maestro cards, whether they are debit or credit cards, commercial or Visa Business Debit cards.
 Refunds cost 75p to process.

-In terms of card reader cost, Barclaycard Anywhere comes out slightly higher than discounts that may be available for Square, iZettle and SumUp.
+In terms of card reader cost, Barclaycard Anywhere is a similar price to those by Square, iZettle and SumUp.

-Unlike its main competitors (iZettle, SumUp, Square and PayPal Here), Barclaycard Anywhere does not accept American Express.
-Nor does it accept Diners Club, JCB and UnionPay cards, which iZettle does.
-If you want to hit a broad range of end users, and especially if you frequently accept foreign cards, this is another limitation.
+Unlike several other card reader companies, Barclaycard Anywhere does not accept American Express, nor does it accept Diners Club, JCB and UnionPay cards.
+If you want to hit a broad range of end users, and especially if you frequently accept foreign cards, this is a limitation.

 Mobile app is simplistic and outdated

-A major reservation with the Barclaycard Anywhere service is that the app has actually got worse.
-It hasn’t been updated since June 2018 (Android) and August 2018 (iOS), which is quite bad and somewhat risky for businesses who need a reliable payment service.
+A major reservation with Barclaycard Anywhere is that the app has actually got worse.
+It hasn’t been updated since June 2018 (Android) and August 2018 (iOS), which is quite bad and somewhat risky for businesses in need of a reliable payment service.

 From what we’ve seen in the past, the lack on investment in app development is unsurprising for a bank that does not specialise in mobile applications.
-For example, WorldPay eventually had to abandon its mobile point of sale app WorldPay Zinc – and subsequently closed down its card reader service too.

-The latest app version has an average 1.8 stars in the App Store – a drop from the previously already low 2.5 stars.
-By far, most ratings are at 1 star, with customer feedback highlighting how basic or buggy it is.
+The latest app version has an average 2.5 stars in the App Store.
+Most ratings are 1 star, with customer feedback highlighting how basic or buggy it is.
 It is also apparent the app has not been adapted to newer iPhone X, XS and XR models.

-The Android app rating on Google Play stands at 2.3 stars, with recent ratings all providing 1 star.
-Here too, customer feedback highlights bugs and complaints of the app crashing on Android devices, but such complaints have reduced since last update.
+The Android app rating on Google Play stands at 2.6 stars.
+Here too, customer feedback has highlighted bugs and the app crashing on Android devices, but such complaints have reduced since last update.

 Who is the service aimed at?